 About Our Work

-The Trans Journalists Association is a professional membership organization that promotes more accurate, nuanced coverage of trans issues and communities in the media and supports gender-expansive journalists in their workplaces and careers.
+The Trans Journalists Association is a professional membership organization that promotes more accurate, nuanced coverage of trans issues and communities in the media and fosters the careers of gender-expansive journalists.

 We are a nonprofit 501(c)(3) charitable organization and our EIN is 93-2276958.

-We have supported more than 800 trans and gender-expansive journalists through our workplace and coverage resources, and maintain an active membership of about 200.
-In 2023 alone, we also reached more than 1,000 working journalists across the world with panels and webinars on covering trans communities with accuracy and nuance.
+We have supported more than 1,000 trans and gender-expansive journalists through our workplace and coverage resources, and maintain an active membership of about 450.

 Our members span the globe and represent a vast spectrum of media formats, experience levels, and coverage areas.
 We welcome the support of gender-expansive journalists of all self-descriptions and backgrounds, as well as allies interested in our work.